microsoft/Kusto-Query-Language/doc/geo-polygon-to-s2cells-function.md

 **Motivation for covering polygons with S2 cell tokens**

-Without this function, here is one approach we could take in order to classify coordinates into polygons containing these coordinates.
+Without this function, here's one approach we could take in order to classify coordinates into polygons containing these coordinates.

 ```kusto
 let Polygons =